meleu/meleudotdev/notes/knowledge-gaps.md

 ---
 # Knowledge Gaps

+## git worktrees

+I know this can be useful to keep different versions of the code base available in your filesystem, but I still need to find a natural way to put this in my workflow.

 ## Redis

 I don't know what is the exact usefulness of redis and what kind of problem it tries to solve.